CCBDA-UPC/Assignments-2020/Lab01.md

 ## Task 1.5:
 Update the `README.md` file including all the information about your group (member's name and email addresses).
 ## Task 1.6:
-Invite `angeltoribio-UPC-BCN` to your remote private repository as a collaborator using the  `settings` button (for evaluation purpose).
+Invite `angeltoribio-UPC-BCN` and your lab. session partner to your remote private repository as a collaborator using the  `settings` button (use 'Triage' for the teacher and 'Admin' access to your partner).
 ## Task 1.7:
 Create an EC2 instance at AWS.
 Login and pull down all the contents of your GitHub repository to make an exact clone by using `git clone` command.
 ## Task 1.8: